Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     ```

     * If this query returns empty, then skip to booting the nodes.
-    * If this query returns with data, then one or more boot sets within the BOS Session template
+    * If this query returns with data, then one or more boot sets within the BOS session template
       reference nodes explicitly by xname.
 Consider adding the new nodes to this list (sub-step 1) or adding them on the command line (sub-step 2).

-    1. (`ncn#`) Add new nodes to the list.
+    1. (`ncn-mw#`) Add new nodes to the list.

-       1. Dump the current Session template.
+       1. Dump the current session template.

           ```bash
           cray bos v1 sessiontemplate describe $BOS_TEMPLATE --format json > tmp.txt